-In taxable year 2008, political subdivisions levied over \$786 million in property taxes and special taxes.
-The constitutional one-mill levy for the State Medical Center was imposed in the amount of \$2 million, bringing the total property and special taxes imposed to more than \$788 million.
-The following table shows the percentage of this amount levied by each type of political subdivision and the percentage increase in property taxes and special taxes levied by each type of political subdivision from 1995 through 2008.
-Because the State Medical Center levy is always imposed at a rate of one mill, the 89.1 percent increase shown in the table for the State Medical Center can be assumed to be approximately equal to the increase in taxable valuation in property statewide.
+In taxable year 2010, political subdivisions levied almost \$814 million in property taxes and special taxes.
+The constitutional one-mill levy for the State Medical Center was imposed in the amount of \$2.3 million, bringing the total property and special taxes imposed to more than \$816 million.
+The following table shows the percentage of this amount levied by each type of political subdivision and the percentage increase in property taxes and special taxes levied by each type of political subdivision from 2001 through 2010.
+Because the State Medical Center levy is always imposed at a rate of one mill, the 67.5 percent increase shown in the table for the State Medical Center can be assumed to be approximately equal to the increase in taxable valuation in property statewide.

-Percentage of Statewide Property Taxes and Special Taxes Levied in 2008 Percentage Increase in Property Taxes and Special Taxes Levied 1995 Through 2008
+Percentage of Statewide Property Taxes and Special Taxes 1 Levied in 2010 Percentage Increase in Property Taxes and Special Taxes 1 Levied 2001 Through 2010

-School districts 55.62% 89.3%
+School districts 45.14% 9.9%

-Counties 23.24% 80.7%
+Counties 29.86% 69.9%

-Cities 13.20% 81.1%
+Cities 15.37% 57.5%

-City park districts 4.77% 132.9%
+City park districts 5.51% 81.4%

-Townships 1.76% 41.9%
+Townships 2.23% 48.9%

-Rural fire protection .61% 78.0%
+Rural fire protection 0.83% 91.8%

-Garrison Diversion .20% 133.1%
+Garrison Diversion 0.25% 80.3%

-Soil conservation districts .22% 174.7%
+Soil conservation districts 0.36% 192.6%

-State Medical Center .26% 89.1%
+State Medical Center 0.32% 67.5%

-Other .12% 68.8%
+Other 2 0.13% 68.8%

+Tax increment districts N/A 3 79.7%

+Special assessments N/A 3 65.0%

-"Special taxes" include mobile home taxes, rural electric cooperative taxes, woodland taxes, and payments in lieu of taxes.
+1"Special taxes" include mobile home taxes, rural electric cooperative taxes, woodland taxes, and payments in lieu of taxes.

-"Other" includes West River/Southwest Water Authority, hospital districts, rural ambulance districts, and recreation service districts.
+2"Other" includes West River/Southwest Water Authority, hospital districts, rural ambulance districts, and recreation service districts.